Don't Drive High

 20% of Canadian millennials (18-34 years old) believe a person who’s high can drive the same or better

 75% of CAA Niagara Members are concerned about their personal safety on the road now that marijuana is legalized

 1 in 3 Canadians think that it is safe to drive less than three hours after smoking a joint

-Show your support for road safety by picking up a sticker (shown to the right) at a CAA branch and attach it to something you use often, such as your phone or laptop, or on in a safe location on your vehicle.
-Use it to advocate against drugged driving and to remind yourself and others that weed and driving don't mix.
+Show your support for road safety by picking up a sticker (shown to the right) at a CAA branch and use it to remind yourself and others that weed and driving don't mix.

 In Ontario, it is illegal to operate any type of motor vehicle while under the influence of alcohol or drugs.
 This applies to all types of motor vehicles, including cars, trucks, boats, snowmobiles and off-road vehicles.
 If police determine that you are driving while impaired you will face penalties immediately, which can vary depending on many factors.